-- To avoid injury from an accidental start, make sure the switch is in the OFF position and the plug is disconnected from the power source outlet. - Never operate this tool without the riving knife in the correct position. - Never operate this tool without the blade guard in place for all through sawing operations. - This adjustment was made at the factory, but it should be rechecked and adjusted if necessary. - Remove the table insert and raise the blade to the maximum height by turning the blade elevation handwheel clockwise. - 2.
-Remove the blade guard and anti-kickback pawl assembly. - 3.
-Adjust the blade to the 0° vertical position by unlocking the blade tilting lock handle and turning the bevel tilting handwheel counterclockwise, and then lock into position. - 4.
-To see if the blade (1) and riving knife (2) are correctly aligned, lay a combination square (3) along the side of the blade and against the riving knife (making sure the square is between the teeth of the blade).
+- To avoid injury from an accidental start, make sure the switch is in the OFF position and the plug is disconnected from the power source outlet. - Never operate this tool without the riving knife in the correct position. - Never operate this tool without the blade guard in place for all through sawing operations.

-5. Tilt the blade to the 45° position and check the alignment again.
+- This adjustment was made at the factory, but it should be rechecked and adjusted if necessary. - 1.
+Remove the table insert and raise the blade to the maximum height with the blade elevation handwheel. - 2.
+Remove the blade guard and anti-kickback pawls assembly after first time riving knife installation. - Adjust the blade to the 0° vertical position by unlocking the blade bevel lock handle and turning the blade tilting handwheel counterclockwise, and then lock into position. - To see if the blade (1) and riving knife (2) are correctly aligned, lay a combination square (3) along the side of the blade and against the riving knife (making sure the square is between the teeth of the blade).
+(Fig. Z) - 5.
+Tilt the blade to the 45° position and check the alignment again.